yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 To find a specific data element, enter the name of data element in the search bar and click Search.
 When you search for a data element, ensure that the following conditions are fulfilled:

 • The search term that you enter must not exceed 1000 characters.
 • If you want to use a reserved word to search for a data element, enter the reserved word in quotes.
-For more information about reserved words, see Reserved words (参照先パスはaa-introduction-and-getting-started/Data_collections.html#ww3_12_18_11_7_1).
+For more information about reserved words, see Reserved words.
 • If your search query contains a special character, ensure that you enter your search query in quotes.

 The following table describes the fields in the Data Elements grid: